CAPeddle/raspbian-server/README.md

 ## Planning
 Control on Restful then eventually Websockets. but initially Restful

+---
+### Thoughts
+- Control Camera
+  - If available
+  - Point and "click"
+  - pan/tilt

+- Temperature and Humidity logging
+  - If available

+- Log Anything
+  - Delete anything
+  - By UID ? names/labels only
+    - The api shouldn't prescribe entries
+  - Get Logged lists by query
+    - When was last entry?
+  - Database
+    - relational?
+      - data will be relational, eg temps listes

+- Api Versions

+- Remember last state
+  - Cookies
+  - Meaning upfront configurable detail

+---

 ## Frontend Technology

 React -> over Vue  because it's more like programming. well JS anyway